Register your overseas travel and/or residential details here.

 It is a requirement under Thai law to carry photo identification at all times.
 A New Zealand driver’s licence or a photocopy of the biodata page from a passport would be adequate identification in the first instance.

-New Zealanders travelling or living in Thailand should have comprehensive medical and travel insurance policies in place.
+New Zealanders travelling or living in Thailand should have a comprehensive travel insurance policy in place that includes provision for medical evacuation by air.

 New Zealanders in Thailand are encouraged to register their details with the Ministry of Foreign Affairs and Trade.